Shared by Shannon Sarna

 Preparation

-Pat the chuck roast dry on all sides, using paper towels.
-Season all over with salt and pepper.
+Pat the chuck roast dry on all sides with paper towels.
+Season all over generously with salt and pepper.

 Heat the oil in a large Dutch oven or large heavy-bottomed pot over medium-high heat.